Debt collection occurs in phases, and although it can seem overwhelming, there are options for relief.

 "Many debtors ignore requests from [their] debt collector … at their peril," said David Reischer, a bankruptcy attorney and CEO of LegalAdvice.com.

-When you ignore your debt, business or personal, the consequences start to pile up.
-The bills get bigger, the anxiety sets in, and then comes the emotional toll.
+When you ignore your debt, the consequences start to pile up.
+The bills get bigger, the anxiety sets in and then comes the emotional toll.
 Debt can lead to bankruptcy, eviction, wage garnishment, foreclosure, repossession, ruined credit scores and broken partnerships.

-But you can arm yourself with knowledge and prepare to tackle the problem head-on.
-Business.com talked to debt experts, financial advisors and bankruptcy lawyers to find out exactly what happens to your debt, from delinquency into collections all the way to repossession, and what you need to do right now to begin to work your way out of the red.
+If you arm yourself with the right knowledge, however, you can tackle the problem head-on.
+Business.com talked with debt experts, financial advisors and bankruptcy lawyers to find out exactly what happens to your debt – from delinquency, to collections, to repossession – and what you need to do right now to begin working your way out of the red.

 Stage 1: 30 days past due

-You are behind on your payment.
+In this stage, you are behind on your payment.
 Your lender likely will call, email or send a letter politely reminding you that your payment is past due and should be submitted as soon as possible.
 The creditor may reach out to credit reporting bureaus to report your account as delinquent.

 Stage 2: 60 days past due

-It is not too late to contact your lender to work out a payment or hardship plan.
+What you should do: It is not too late to contact your lender to work out a payment or hardship plan.
 Swift, direct contact is your best course of action.

 Stage 3: Charge-off status

-"[The collections agency] will never tell the consumer that they only paid a fraction of the balance due," Christensen said.
+The collection agency "will never tell the consumer that they only paid a fraction of the balance due," Christensen said.
 "They just notify the consumer of the balance owed and try to collect as much as possible."

-4. Make the payments as agreed to the original creditor.
+- Make the payments as agreed to the original creditor.